reactjs/react.dev/content/docs/reference-react.md

 React.Children.toArray(children)
 ```

-Returns the `children` opaque data structure as a flat array with keys assigned to each child.
+Returns the `children` opaque data structure as a flat array with keys assigned to each child, filtering out invalid elements such as `undefined`, `null` and `boolean` values.
 Useful if you want to manipulate collections of children in your render methods, especially if you want to reorder or slice `this.props.children` before passing it down.

 > Note:
 >